Bengali input methods

-Bengali input methods refer to different systems developed to type the characters of the Bengali script for Bengali language and others, using a typewriter or a computer keyboard.
+Bengali input methods refer to different systems developed to type the characters of the Bengali script for the Bengali language and others, using a typewriter or a computer keyboard.

 Fixed computer layouts

 With the advent of graphical user interfaces and word processing in the 1980s, a number of computer typing systems for Bengali were created.
 Most of these were originally based on Apple Macintosh systems.

 Shahidlipi

 Bangla Shahidlipi layout by Saifuddahar Shahid.
 In this layout figure, only primary characters are shown.

-Shahidlipi was the first Bengali keyboard developed for the computer by Saifuddahar Shahid in 1985.
-It was a phonetic based layout on QWERTY for Macintosh computer.
+Shahidlipi (শহীদলিপি) was the first Bengali keyboard developed for the computer by Saifuddahar Shahid in 1985.
+It was a phonetic-based layout on QWERTY for Macintosh computers.
 This keyboard was popular until the release of Bijoy keyboard.
-There were about 182 characters and half part of conjunct characters under Normal, Shift, AltGr, and Shift AltGr layer.
+There were about 182 characters and partial conjunct characters under the Normal, Shift, AltGr, and Shift AltGr layers.